 I quit consuming protein powder and bars years ago.
 I didn’t lose any muscle.
-I directed that money towards buying real food and my health improved.
-But I still needed to find a food to push me into caloric surplus that meets all the above requirements.
+I directed that money toward buying real food and my health improved.
+But I still needed to find a food to push me into a caloric surplus that meets all the above requirements.
 My body wanted ice cream.

 Ice cream is calorically dense.
-It has sugar, protein, saturated fat and even some cholesterol.
-Matt Stone has a post comparing ice cream to mothers milk, which is quite anabolic.
+It has sugar, protein, saturated fat, and even some cholesterol.
+Matt Stone has a post comparing ice cream to mother’s milk, which is quite anabolic.
 And it tastes awesome!
 When I finish a workout and then have a bowl of ice cream, I can feel my body thanking me.
-Prior to adding ice cream into the rotation I was losing weight too fast and my body felt cold.
+Prior to adding ice cream into the rotation, I was losing weight too fast and my body felt cold.
 Since adding the ice cream (along with creatine), I’ve gained 4 pounds without increasing my waist size.

 2015 Update: Yes Ice Cream is Still Better Than Protein Powder